-The BOND project has equipped teachers with necessary pedagogical tools through a series of 5 interactive workshops and training sessions, organized from March through May 2024.
-The training included testing the educational materials in the teachers' classrooms between sessions, providing ongoing feedback to and receiving continuous support from the project team.
+The BOND project has actively engaged and equipped 49 High School teachers and educators in Romania with necessary pedagogical tools and materials, through a series of 5 online training sessions, organized from 21st of March to 24th of May 2024.
+Additionally, the training involved self-study and testing of the educational materials in the teachers' classrooms between sessions, providing ongoing feedback to and receiving continuous support from the project team.

 These sessions have covered essential topics such as the history of the Shoah, the roots and manifestations of antisemitism in Romania and in Europe, and effective practical methods for using the IWitness platform in the classroom.
-Additionally, Romania has emphasized the importance of student engagement through interactive and reflective learning activities.
+Additionally, the training in Romania has emphasized the importance of student engagement through interactive and reflective learning activities.
 By incorporating these elements, the teacher training has succeeding in fostering a deeper understanding and appreciation of Jewish history and culture among teachers, and by extension, among High School students who will benefit greatly from the teachers' fresh competencies.